phaticusthiccy/WhatsAsenaDuplicated/README.md

   <h1>🐺 WhatsAsena Duplicated</h1>
 </div>
 <p align="center">
     WhatsAsena project - Makes it easy and fun to use Whatsapp.
-Also first userbot for Whatsapp
+Also first userbot for Whatsapp.
     <br>
-        Reserved |
-        Reserved |
         <a href="https://t.me/WHATSASENA">Telegram Channel</a> |
         <a href="https://t.me/AsenaSupport">Telegram Group</a> |
         <a href="https://t.me/asenaremaster">New Support Group</a> |